manav-panwar/manav-panwar/README.md

 ## Hi, I'm Manav Panwar!
-I'm Manav Panwar, A Gen AI Engineer based in India.
+- I'm Manav Panwar, a CS student based in India
-The mainly work with Python and the main libraries are PyTorch, LangChain and scikit-learn.
+- I mainly work with Python (PyTorch, LangChain, scikit-learn)
-Lately, I’ve been trying to build things from scratch (without using any fancy libraries) to really understand how they work.
+- Lately, I’ve been building things from scratch (without fancy libraries) to really understand how they work
-I like coding, math and music!
+- I like coding, math, and music

 <summary><b>Here is a dope animation for you to enjoy</b></summary>
 <div align="center">